-Louise Cullen has three daughters, one in Year 11, one at Suffolk One and one going into further education.
+Louise Cullen has three daughters, all of whom attended Holbrook Academy.
 Previously she served as a Community Governor at Chelmondiston Primary School for eight years, and was Chair of Governors during their Ofsted inspection in 2013 receiving ‘outstanding’ for governance.
 Prior to that she served for four years at Chair of Chelmondiston Playgroup, also awarded an outstanding rating from Ofsted during this time.
 Louise has considerable experience in senior management and communications as head of communications at the Institute for Social and Economic Research, and previously as head of communications at Ormiston and at the National Union of Students.
 Her current portfolio of work includes presenting the latest research assessing the impact of policies on education and social mobility to policy makers and opinion formers in the world of education.
 Louise is also an award-winning journalist and editor, and has written for many national publications including the Guardian, the Daily Telegraph and the Independent.
 She was a commissioning editor at Marie Claire in the 1990s and still writes reviews in her spare time.
 Louise has a degree in History of Art and History from UCL.
 She is also a trustee of the Ibstock Cory Environmental Trust.